dwhieb/documentdb-session/README.md

 * Provides an optional `.genid()` method that makes the document ID the same as the session ID.
 This makes it easy to look up sessions in your database, and helps with debugging.

-* Provides an optional `.initialize()` method if you'd like to initialize your database and collection before making your first request, allowing you to check for errors before making other requests (otherwise the database will be initialized on the first request).
+* Provides an optional `.initialize()` method if you'd like to initialize your database, collection, and stored procedures before making your first request, allowing you to check for errors before making other requests (otherwise the database will be initialized on the first request).

 ## Install
 ```